devvaditya/Olympics-History/README.md

 ## Fascinating Insights

 1. USA is ruling the Medal count for over a century
-2. First winter Olympics hosted was in Chamonix 1924
+2. First Winter Olympics hosted was in Chamonix in 1924
-3. Interestingly, Art competition was also introduced in Olympic Games in 1912
+3. Interestingly, Art competition was also introduced in the Olympic Games in 1912
-4. The last Art competition was held in 1948 with total of 156 medals won over the entire span
+4. The last Art competition was held in 1948 with a total of 156 medals won over the entire span
-5. The male have dominated over the span of Olympics with 27.9% of women winning a medal which has increased over time
+5. The male have dominated over the span of the Olympics with 27.9% of women winning a medal which has increased over time
-6. Athletics was the top sport over the entire span of Olympic Games
+6. Athletics was the top sport over the entire span of the Olympic Games
-7. The youngest Player to win a gold was at 13 years of age whereas the oldest to win a gold was 64 years.
+7. The youngest Player to win a gold was 13 years of age whereas the oldest to win a gold was 64 years.
-8. Michael Fred Phelps, II From USA has won the maximum of 28 medals out of which 23 are gold in swimming.
+8. Michael Fred Phelps, II From the USA has won a maximum of 28 medals out of which 23 are gold in swimming.

 ## Key Learnings